 Eligible Schools

-Book award nominations for 2025 will be accepted from all public and tribal schools in the following counties:
+Book prize nominations for 2026 will be accepted from the following Minnesota schools:

 Nomination Guidelines

-- No more than one student will be awarded from a single school per academic year.
+- No more than one student will be awarded from a single eligible school per academic year.

 - Nominees must be in the 11th grade and progressing to 12th grade, to receive this award.